 This post contains affiliate links.
 If you click on something and make a purchase we may make a small commission.
 Also, as an Amazon associate we earn from qualifying purchases.
 For more information, please see our Disclosure Statement about all our affiliations.

 First, book a hotel in Central Madrid on the Gran Via

-Since I was attending a music festival in the evenings, I booked an Airbnb near the venue on Gran Via.
-I highly recommend you book on or near this boulevard.
+Since I was attending a music festival in the evenings, I booked a hotel near the venue on Gran Via.
+I highly recommend you book a hotel in Madrid on or near this boulevard.
 The Gran Via is the main drag through Madrid and everything is within walking distance.
-There are a variety of theatres, shops, hotels, restaurants, and it’ well traveled, so it’s safe.
-I shared a 2-bed apartment with friends and paid $50 a night for my room.
-I also booked a 3*hotel through Hotels.com for one night right on Gran Via for $73 with breakfast included.
-Prices are very reasonable for a major European city.
+There are a variety of theatres, shops, hotels, restaurants, and it’s well traveled, so it’s safe.
+Hotel prices in Madrid are very reasonable for a major European city.

 Start with a city tour of Madrid

 From info we got from the tourism office website, we opted for one of their partners, the Madrid City tour.
 This is a Hop-on, hop-off bus and it’s $25 for a day or $29 for two days.
 There are discounts if you buy online, but you can also buy onboard.
 The 2-day ticket is more economical because you can use the bus as transportation around town during your weekend in Madrid.
 There are two routes and we decided to do Tour One the first day, and Tour Two the next.
 In October, the crowds had thinned out and this was an easy option to see and discover the sights.
 We usually scored a seat on top for the best views of Madrid.